recep2244/portfolio/DEPLOYMENT_TROUBLESHOOTING.md

 Go to: **https://github.com/recep2244/portfolio/actions**

 Look for:
-- Workflow named "Deploy Hugo to GitHub Pages"
+- Workflow named "Deploy Hugo site to Pages"
 - Green checkmark ✅ (success) or red X ❌ (failure)

 **If you see a red X:**